-EVs and renewable source of energy are both important components of the transition to a low-carbon economy.
+EVs and renewable source of energy are both important components of the transition to a lowcarbon economy.
 The usage of EVs, which may be driven by renewable energy sources, helps to minimize transportation's carbon impact.
-Some countries, for example, set renewable energy growth objectives as well as tax breaks or refunds for EV sales.
 Renewable energies appear to be among the most feasible and efficient options in this respect (Dincer, 2000).